klahrich/chiefhustler/content/diary/contrarian-investment-strategies.md

 Reinforcing events, on the other hand (positive surprises on favored stocks and negative surprises on out-of-favor stocks) have a negligible 0.6 percent impact on prices after one year.

 When investors receive unexpectedly higher earnings on out-of-favor stocks, their dopamine is also likely to fire up almost instantaneously and strongly - studies show from three to forty times a second.
 Schultz and Anthony Dickinson, in the 2000 _Annual Review of Neuroscience_, wrote, "In summary, the reward responses depend on the difference between the occurrence and the prediction of reward (dopamine response = reward occurred - reward predicted)".

+## Ch 10: A {pwerful Contrarian Approach to Profits

+Favored stocks underperform the market, while out-of-favor companies outperform the market, but the reappraisal often happens slowly, even glacially.

+Most investors do not recognize the immense difficulty of predicting earnings and economic events, and when forecasting methods fail, a predictable reaction occurs. _Here we confront the main irony: one of the most obvious and consistent variables that can be harnessed into a workable investment strategy is the continual overreaction of people to companies they consider to have excellent or mundane prospects._

+Buy solid companies currently out of market favor, as measured by their low price-to-earnings, low price-to-cash-flow, or low price-to-book ratios.

+Though the statistics drag us toward the value camp, our emotions just as surely tug us the other way.
+People are captivated by exciting new concepts.
+The lure of hitting a home run on a hot new idea overwhelms caution.
+Investors just as surely want to stay well away from companies whose outlooks seem poor.

+There are, of course, strong stocks that justify their price-earnings ratios and others that deserve the slimmest of multiples.
+But, as the evidence indicates, the "best" are relatively few in number, and the chances of recognizing them are very small.

+Contrarian strategies succeed because investors don't know their limitations as forecasters.
+As long as investors believe they can pinpoint the future of favored and out-of-favor stocks, you should be able to make good returns on contrarian strategies.